davenaylor/postie/readme.txt

 = Can I add special text to the body of the post when using postie? =

 Yes.
-You can create your own function, and use the postie_post filter Two short examples are included in the filterPostie.php file
+You can create your own function, and use the postie_post filter.
+Two short examples are included in the filterPostie.php.sample file

 = Can I add special text to the title of the post when using postie? =

 Yes.
+You can create your own function, and use the postie_post filter.
+Two short examples are included in the filterPostie.php.sample file

+= Can I select tags or categories based on the content of the e-mail? =

-You can create your own function, and use the postie_post filter Two short examples are included in the filterPostie.php file
+Yes.
+You can create your own function, and use the postie_post filter.
+See the filterPostie.php.sample file for examples.

 = Is the IMAP extension required for postie? =